7urtles/Hive/README.md

 Accessing the app
 ------------------
-On any device on same network as the device used in the previous step:
+On any device on same network as the device used in the previous step enter:

 http://that.devices.ip.address:8000      <--not for clicking, will format out hyperlink later

 Register an account and then login